Lesson 2 of 5

 The Rolling Decision Framework

-When your CSP goes in the money, you face a critical fork: roll the position (buy back the current put, sell a new one further out in time or at a lower strike) or accept assignment and begin selling covered calls.
-Neither choice is universally correct -- the answer depends on credit availability, your conviction in the underlying, and portfolio context.
+When your CSP goes in the money, you've got a decision to make: roll it (buy back the current put, sell a new one further out or at a lower strike) or accept assignment and start selling covered calls.
+There's no universal right answer here -- it depends on whether you can get a credit, whether you still believe in the stock, and what your portfolio looks like.
+I've done both plenty of times.

 Rolling Mechanics

-A roll is a simultaneous close-and-reopen: you buy to close the current short put and sell to open a new one.
-The goal is to execute this for a net credit -- meaning you collect more premium on the new put than you pay to close the old one.
-If you can only roll for a debit, the math changes dramatically.
+A roll is just buy-to-close the current put and sell-to-open a new one, done simultaneously.
+The key: you want this to be a NET CREDIT -- meaning you collect more on the new put than you pay to close the old one.
+If the only option is a debit roll, the math gets ugly fast.
+That's your signal to think about assignment instead.

 Roll Net Credit